broadinstitute/cromwell/docs/backends/HTcondor.md

-_For the Doc-A-Thon_
-**Questions to answer and things to consider:**

-1. Who is visiting the HTCondor page?

-2. What do they need to know first?

-3. Is all the important information there?
-If not, add it!
-*Why might they want to use HTCondor?
-Or not use it?*
-4. Are there things that don't need to be there?
-Remove them.

-5. Are the code and instructions accurate?
-Try it!

----
- **DELETE ABOVE ONCE COMPLETE**

----

 **HTCondor Backend**

 Allows to execute jobs using HTCondor which is a specialized workload management system for compute-intensive jobs created by the Center for High Throughput Computing in the Department of Computer Sciences at the University of Wisconsin-Madison (UW-Madison).